👉 TAP TO SAVE 50% WITH CODE SPRING

 No. 3 - Ben Griffin

-As I followed Round 1 coverage of the Sony Open last Thursday, I found myself quickly regretting not pushing Ben Griffin even higher in my weekly rankings.
-And while the blustery conditions of Friday and Saturday derailed his winning chances at the Sony, I walked away even more impressed by Griffin's profile.
+As I followed Round 1 coverage of the Sony Open last Thursday, I found myself quickly regretting not pushing Griffin even higher in my weekly rankings.
+While the blustery conditions of Friday and Saturday derailed his winning chances at the Sony, I walked away even more impressed by Griffin's profile.
 Despite putting at roughly field average and enduring an uncharacteristic approach slump (-3.5), Ben finished in a tie for 19th -- his 11th top 20 finish in 13 starts dating back to May's PGA Championship.

 I don't anticipate that dip carrying over to the mainland for the UNC grad.
 Griffin has never been a particularly strong wind player, and PGA West has long been a haven for the 29-year-old -- even before he joined the elite company of the world's top 10.
 In his AmEx debut in 2023, he posted his best per-round putting performance of the season at Pete Dye's Stadium Course (+2.11), and each subsequent visit has only built on that foundation.

-2024 saw the best putting week of his career: a staggering 4.72 strokes gained per round en route to a ninth place finish.
+2024 saw the best putting week of his career: a staggering 4.72 strokes gained per round en route to a ninth-place finish.
 He followed that up with a T7 in 2025, fittingly gaining strokes in every major category in a season where his tee-to-green game took its largest leap forward.

-Despite a few tough days on Oahu's coast, I still hold Griffin's ball-striking prowess in high regard relative to this field.
-Over his last 50 rounds, he ranks as the second-best iron player and fourth-best putter in attendance -- a combination tailor-made for PGA West's birdie-heavy setup.
 As we saw in his win at 29-under in Mexico last fall, when scoring becomes a prerequisite rather than a luxury, Griffin has no issues pressing the accelerator late on a Sunday.
 His stock only continues to rise in my eyes, and as the sample size grows, it becomes more and more difficult to exclude him from win-equity conversations, regardless of the venue.

 No. 2 - Sam Burns

-In an event famously coined by Jon Rahm as a "*redacted* putting contest," it's fitting that the PGA Tour's best putter has found so much success around Palm Springs.
+In an event famously coined by Rahm as a "*redacted* putting contest," it's fitting that the PGA Tour's best putter has found so much success around Palm Springs.
 Sam Burns has built a career on the back of clutch moments on the greens, and last season, his 0.983 strokes gained per round with the flat stick bested everyone on Tour by nearly a tenth of a stroke.

 While Sam wasn't able to convert the best statistical putting season of his career into a victory in 2025, his six finishes of eighth or better were his most in four years.
 Notably, outside of his rather famous (or infamous) T7 finish at the U.S. Open at Oakmont, his four best results came at events with an average winning score of 24-under par.